-19. Summaries of Payments Filed with the Commission after 120 Days IDAPA 17.01.01.602.01
+19.18.Summaries of Payments Filed with the Commission after 120 DaysFinal Reports Not Filed with the Commission Within 30 Days from Claim Closure IDAPA 17.01.01.602.01

 A Summary of Payment shall be filed, in duplicate, by the employer/surety/administrator within one hundred twenty (120) days of termination of disability for all time-loss claims upon which an employer/surety/administrator has made payments, including wages in lieu.
 Claims resolved by lump sum settlement do not require a Summary of Payment.
-Supporting documentation shall be attached to any Summary of Payment filed with the Commission.
-NOTE: The timely filing of Summary of Payments can only be measured by using the Industrial Commission closure date as it is not known whether a claim will require a Summary of Payments until the claim is closed.
+Supporting documentation shall be attached to any Summary of Payment filed with the

+Commission. \NOTE: The timely filing of Summary of Payments can only be measured by using the Industrial Commission closure date as it is not known whether a claim will require a Summary of Payments until the claim is closed.